 Keep in mind though that you have to stay hydrated when supplementing on creatine.
 And for best effects, take this supplement 30 minutes following your workout.

 Stick to high-quality supplements to reap the best results while staying healthy, getting stronger, and fulfilling your athletic goals.
 One of the best supplements available is Creatine HMB, which I recommend to my clients regularly.
-It’s a no-nonsense supplement that delivers effective and visible results every time.
+It’s a no-nonsense supplementation that delivers effective and visible results every time.